Joint detection and matching of feature points in multimodal images: Related work

-Common approaches for computing appearance-invariant image representations of multisensor images, utilize image edges and contours that are salient in multimodal images.
-Irani et al.~\cite{irani1998robust} suggested a coarse-to-fine scheme for estimating the global parametric motion (affine, rigid) between multimodal images, using the magnitudes of directional derivatives as a robust image representation.
-The correlation between these representations is maximized using iterative gradient methods, and a coarse-to-fine formulation.
+The matching of multi sensor images has been studied in a gamut of works.
+Earlier, unsupervised approaches were mostly based \ on deriving appearance-invariant image representations of multisensor images, that utilized salient image edges and contours.
+Thus, Irani et al.~\cite{irani1998robust} suggested a coarse-to-fine scheme for estimating the global parametric motion (affine, rigid) between multimodal images, using the magnitudes of directional derivatives as a robust image representation.
+The correlation between these representations is maximized using iterative gradient methods and a coarse-to-fine formulation.

-Keller et al.~\cite{keller2006multisensor} proposed the \textquotedblleft Implicit Similarity\textquotedblright\ formulation that is an iterative scheme utilizing gradient information for global alignment.
+The \textquotedblleft Implicit Similarity\textquotedblright\ formulation by Keller et al.~\cite{keller2006multisensor} is an iterative scheme utilizing gradient information for global alignment.
 A set of pixels with maximal gradient magnitude is detected in one of the input images, rather than contours and edges as in \cite{irani1998robust}.
 The gradient of the corresponding points in the second image is maximized with respect to a global parametric motion, without explicitly maximizing a similarity measure.

-The seminal work of Viola and Wells \cite{Viola:1997:AMM:263008.263015} on applying the mutual information (MI) similarity to multisensor image matching, utilized a statistical representation of the images, while optimizing their mutual information with respect to the motion parameters.
-Due to the nonlinearity of the MI functional, its optimization entails numerical difficulties.
+The seminal work of Viola and Wells \cite{Viola:1997:AMM:263008.263015} proposed an appearance-robust image representation based on the statistical representations of the images.
+The mutual information between these representations was optimized with respect to the motion parameters.

-Modality-invariant descriptors were often designed by modifying the seminal SIFT~\cite{lowe2004distinctive} descriptor \cite{chen2009real}.
-Contrast-invariance was achieved by mapping the gradient orientations of the interest points from $[0,2\pi )$ to $[0,\pi )$ by mirroring and averaging.
-Hasan et al. showed that such descriptors reduce the matching accuracy \cite {hossain2011improved}, and further modified the SIFT descriptor \cite {hasan2012modified} by thresholding gradient values to reduce the effect of strong edges.
+Modality-invariant local descriptors were derived by modifying the SIFT~descriptor \cite{chen2009real,MI-SIFT}.
+Contrast-invariance was achieved by mapping the gradient orientations of the interest points from $[0,2\pi)$ to $[0,\pi)$.
+Hasan et al. showed that such descriptors mitigate the matching accuracy \cite{hossain2011improved}, and further modified the SIFT descriptor \cite{hasan2012modified} by thresholding gradient values to reduce the effect of strong edges.
 An enlarged spatial window with additional sub-windows was used to improve the spatial resolution.
+Aguilera et al.~\cite{aguilera2012multispectral} used a histogram of contours and edges instead of a histogram of gradients to avoid the ambiguity of the SIFT descriptor when applied to multimodal images, while the dominant orientation was determined similarly.
+This approach was extended by the same authors by using multi-oriented and multi-scale Log-Gabor filters \cite{lghd2015}.